Marketing, Communications & Content job market report cover, Austin-Round Rock-San Marcos, TX, 2026-06

 Entry-Level Candidates

-Best target: Target coordinator and specialist roles where you can prove communication, project management, and data analysis in healthcare, construction, or services-oriented teams rather than pitching yourself as a generic content creator.[11][12]
+Best target: Aim for coordinator and specialist roles where you can prove campaign QA, reporting, and cross-team execution in tech, healthcare, or construction rather than applying only as a generalist content creator.[12][5]

 Mid-Career Candidates